 Please tell me I’m not the only one who is seriously looking forward to Christmas cookies!
-I love baking cookies and these year I am planning to make tons of cookies.
+I love baking cookies and this year I am planning to make tons of cookies.
 Can you tell I’m a sucker for cookies?
 But don’t panic!
 If you don’t have the time to make different types of cookies this recipe is the only one you’ll need.
 Just bake a big batch of shortbread cookies and make 3 or 4 variations.

-The dough is really easy to make and makes the perfect base for all kind of delicious cookies.
+The dough is really easy to make and makes the perfect base for all kinds of delicious cookies.
 You can eat it as is or throw in some nuts, dried fruit, or extra spice.
 You can even make sandwich shortbread cookies filled with dulce de leche, jam, or Nutella.

 BTW… what do you think of my moody images?
 Do you like them?
 I was hesitant to edit these pictures in this way because it’s so different from what I usually do.
 But I love to see this kind of photography on other blogs that I visit regularly, so thought I should give it a try at least one time.

-- 1 1/2 cup all-purpose flour
+- 1 1/2 cup ( 210 g) all-purpose flour

-- 2 tablespoons cornstarch
+- 2 tablespoons ( 20 g) cornstarch

-- 1/3 cup confectioner’s sugar sifted
+- 1/3 cup ( 40 g) confectioner’s sugar, sifted

-- 10 1/2 tablespoons butter softened
+- 10 1/2 tablespoons (147 g) butter, softened

-- 1 teaspoon vanilla extract
+- 1 teaspoon pure vanilla extract

 - Sift flour and cornstarch into a mixing bowl.
 Set aside.

-- Beat sugar and butter with an electric mixer for 5 – 7 minutes, or until fluffy and and pale yellow.
+- Beat sugar and butter with an electric mixer for 5 – 7 minutes, or until fluffy and pale yellow.
 Add vanilla and mix to combine.